HeroTransitions/Hero/README.md

 ## Example Gallery

-Checkout the [example gallery blog post](http://lkzhao.com/2016/12/28/hero.html) for a general idea of what you can achieve with **Hero**
+Checkout the [Example Gallery Blog Post](http://lkzhao.com/2016/12/28/hero.html) for a general idea of what you can achieve with **Hero**

 ## Usage Example 1